-To install the PCI riser-card assembly, complete the following steps:
+To install a riser-card assembly, complete the following steps:

-- 1. Reinstall any adapters and reconnect any internal cables you might have removed in other procedures (see "Internal cable routing and connectors" on page 141). - 2.
+- 1. Reinstall any adapters and reconnect any internal cables you might have removed in other procedures (see "Internal cable routing and connectors" on page 136). - 2.
+Connect ServeRAID card signal cables if any. - 3.
 Align the PCI riser-card assembly with the alignment pin and the guide rails on the chassis.

-3. Press down on blue touch points on the PCI riser-card assembly to install the assembly in the server.
+4. Press down on blue touch points on the PCI riser-card assembly to install the assembly in the server.
 Make sure that the PCI riser-card assembly is fully seated in the PCI connectors on the system board.